TheRealJP/flight-management-frontend/README.md

-# Checkinapp
+# Flight Management Clone

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.
+This project was created to showcase extensive knowledge of front-end development concepts and usage of the Angular framework.

 ## Development server